anwar7907/NLP_project/README.md

 # Natural Language Processing Project

-For this project I will be exploring publicly available data from LendingClub.com.
+For this project I will classify Yelp Reviews into 1 star or 5 star categories.

-# Brief background:
-Lending Club connects people who need money (borrowers) with people who have money (investors).
-Investor want to invest in people who showed a profile of having a high probability of paying the loan back.

 # Columns
 Column Name | Description